top of page

 Design an element for the shopping experience that combines both digital and physical aspects of retail, to be tested in Winners’ concept store in Winter 2020.

-• Previously, we conducted user research through an eye-tracking device to analyze user’s shopping behaviour.
+Previously, we conducted user research through an eye-tracking device to analyze user’s shopping behavior.
 This data will be valuable to feed into our design sprints.

 Mapping (Decide & Define)